 It Just Feels Good

-There's almost nothing more comforting than stepping out of your shower onto a warm, heated floor, or waking up in the morning and putting your feet down on heated carpet.
+Still wondering, "Why do people like radiant heat?"
+Consider stepping out of your shower onto a warm, heated floor or waking up in the morning and putting your feet down on a heated carpet.
 Radiant heat is luxurious.
 It can make your morning, your evening, or your entire day more pleasant.

-If radiant sounded too good to be true, jere's what you need to know about the downsides.
+If it sounded too good to be true, here's what you need to know about the disadvantages of radiant floor heating.

 Floor Height Elevated

 Radiant heating elevates the floor just a little bit.
-Many modern radiant heating systems are designed to lay as flat as possible to prevent the floor from being raised unnecessarily.
-If you're installing radiant flooring throughout the entire home, the lift in elevation will be uniform and thus unnoticeable.
-If you're installing radiant flooring in the bathroom only, your builder can help ensure that the slight rise between the bathroom and other rooms is difficult to notice.
+Many modern radiant heating systems lay as flat as possible to prevent unnecessary raising.
+If you're installing radiant flooring throughout the home, the lift in elevation will be uniform and thus unnoticeable.
+The change will be more noticeable if you install radiant flooring in one or two rooms.
+However, you can work with your builder to ensure the difference isn't apparent.

-Installation of radiant flooring in an existing home can be disruptive, because installation usually requires the floor to be torn out.
+Installing radiant flooring means your floors have to go.
+Ripping them out and replacing them afterward adds much more work to the overall project.
 It's much easier to install radiant flooring in a new home, where the flooring materials can be installed directly on top of radiant heating elements.

 How Is Radiant Heating Repaired?

-One of the concerns that homeowners often express when installing radiant heat in their home is, how will it be repaired if it should break?
-Since radiant heat mats and pipes must be installed under the floor, reaching your radiant heating system to make a repair it is not always an easy task.
+One of the concerns homeowners often express when installing radiant heat in their home is how it gets repaired should it break.
+Since radiant heat mats and pipes must be installed under the floor, reaching your radiant heating system to make a fix is not always an easy task.
 Fortunately, radiant heating is very durable and has a long service life.
 Repairs are not common.

 When it does break down, repair people use devices to locate the specific location of the breakdown.
 Tiles from the floor are then carefully removed and re-installed.
 Typically, the disturbance to the surrounding flooring is minimal.
-Working with an experienced contractor can help ensure the work is done well.
+Working with an experienced contractor can help ensure the work is long-lasting.

 Discuss Radiant Heat With Your Custom Home Builder